Virtual instruments are handy tools that make music production much easier.

 In this case we are looking at Serum and Massive, so then which is better?

-Serum is better than massive because it has better sounds created from a high quality engine.
-As far as sound design goes, Serum is also a better sound design tool compared to massive.
-This is also attributed to its vast high quality sound engine.
+Serum is better than massive because it has better sounds crafted from a high quality engine.
+Serum is also a better sound design tool compared to massive.

 I’ve used serum since it was first introduced on the market and i’ve had the pleasure of working with massive aswell.